What Would You Live On If You Couldn't Work?

 Main Income Earners

-If your family depends on your income for the mortgage and bills, losing it would be devastating.
+If your household depends on your earnings for bills, rent, or mortgage payments, losing income would be devastating.

 Priority: High